-Awards > Lazaridis Institute Prize / Danny Van Den Bulcke Best Paper Prize / EIBA Best Doctoral Thesis Proposal in IB Award / Copenhagen Business School Prize / Gunnar Hedlund Award / IBR Best Journal Paper of the Year Award / GSJ Global Strategy Research Prize / IMR International Marketing Prize / IJoEM Emerging Markets Prize / JIBE IT & IO in IB Prize / MRQ Best Reviewer Prize / EIBA Distinguished Honorary Fellowship / EIBA Fellows Research Award / EIBA Lifetime Achievement Award
+Awards > Lazaridis Institute Award / Danny Van Den Bulcke Best Paper Prize / EIBA Best Doctoral Thesis Proposal in IB Award / Copenhagen Business School Prize / SSE Gunnar Hedlund Award / IBR Best Journal Paper of the Year Award / GSJ Global Strategy Research Prize / EIBA Best Reviewer Award / EIBA Distinguished Honorary Fellowship / EIBA Lifetime Achievement Award

-The Lazaridis Institute (LI) for the Management of Technology Enterprises sponsors the Lazaridis Institute SMEs & International Entrepreneurship Prize – awarded for the best paper in the SMEs (Small and Medium-sized Enterprises) & International Entrepreneurship track that is presented at the EIBA Annual Conference.
-Winners are officially announced at the EIBA Annual Conference award ceremony.
-The sponsorship of this money prize (to accompany one of the existing EIBA Conference Track Best Paper Awards) is gratefully acknowledged.
-Initiated in 2017 by President Lucia Piscitello (Politecnico di Milano), the prize will be launched at the EIBA 2017 Milan conference – and has been renewed by LI until 2022.
+The Lazaridis Institute (LI) for the Management of Technology Enterprises sponsors the Lazaridis Institute Best Paper Award for International Entrepreneurship – awarded to the author(s) of the best paper on International Entrepreneurship presented at the EIBA Annual Conference.
+Award-winners are officially announced at the respective EIBA Annual Conference award ceremony.
+The sponsorship of this monetary prize is gratefully acknowledged by EIBA.
+Initiated in 2017 by President Lucia Piscitello (Politecnico di Milano), the Lazaridis Institute Prize was launched at the EIBA 2017 Milan conference – and has been renewed by LI until 2022.